IvanPavlak/Training_Backup/README.md

 	- **Parameters**:
 		- `access_token`: Access token required for authentication with OneDrive.
 6. **`authenticate_google_drive()`**:
-	- **Purpose**: This function handles the authentication process for accessing Google Drive.
+	- **Purpose**: This function handles the authentication process for accessing Google Drive using the OAuth2.
 	- **Returns**: Google Drive credentials for authentication.
 7. **`upload_to_google_drive(credentials)`**:
 	- **Purpose**: This function uploads a PDF file to Google Drive.